 Since I can remember I have always loved a good story, telling people what do and talking.
 In fact my gabby nature landed me the “Most Talkative”superlative in a high school.
 Therefore, becoming a therapist came naturally.
 In my training, I learned to apply clinical skills to my work and developed a passion for helping others.

-In addition to therapy, Brittany has a passion for nature, exercising, cooking, reading, coaching “Girls on the Run”, and raising of three beautiful babies with her husband.
+In addition to therapy, Brittany has a passion for nature, exercising, cooking, reading, coaching sports teams and raising five beautiful babies with her husband in Texas.

 Thoughts on therapy: